benconsult/store_api/starter/README.md

 # store_api
 A store management application with search fuctionality

-# Add strter foler and run npm install
+# Add starter folder and run npm install
 To install dependencies: npm install import the dotenv lib